ssd-tutorials/sliding-caption-jquery/README.md

-# sliding-caption-jquery
+# Sliding image caption with jQuery
-Exercise files for the course Sliding image caption with jQuery
+Exercise files for the course **Sliding image caption with jQuery**